harikrishna19/Tidy-Tuesday-Contributions/README.md

 ![](images/Screenshot%20(196).png)

 Plot displays the medals won by a particular country,sport and year.
-Medal count is counted for all sports(team sports included)
+Medal count is counted for all sports(team sports included).